bradenhc-osu/cs-340-activity-1/README.md

         ![Catalog Constraints](https://user-images.githubusercontent.com/39965401/65824320-e970f800-e21b-11e9-97da-4bd53a66ee28.png)

     - Go to the designer window (click on the database in the left panel, then select "Designer" from the top menu.
-You have to click the "More" option to see it) to verify the relationship. **You will need to submit a screenshot to Canvas of this**.
+You may have to click the "More" option to see it if your screen isn't wide enough.) to verify the relationship. **You will need to submit a screenshot to Canvas of this**.
 It should resemble the following:

         ![Designer Window Example](https://user-images.githubusercontent.com/39965401/65824318-dbbb7280-e21b-11e9-88ad-62e7bd6d5b81.png)